seleniumbase/SeleniumBase/README.md

 <li>If you're using the <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/mysql_installation.md">SeleniumBase MySQL feature</a> to save results from tests running on a server machine, you can install <a href="https://dev.mysql.com/downloads/tools/workbench/">MySQL Workbench</a> to help you read & write from your DB more easily.</li>

 <li>If you're using AWS, you can set up an <a href="https://aws.amazon.com/s3/" target="_blank">Amazon S3</a> account for saving log files and screenshots from your tests.
-To activate this feature, modify <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py">settings.py</a> with connection details in the S3 section, and add <code>--with-s3-logging</code> on the command-line when running your tests.</li>
+To activate this feature, modify <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py">settings.py</a> with connection details in the S3 section, and add <code translate="no">--with-s3-logging</code> on the command-line when running your tests.</li>
 </ul>

 Here's an example of running tests with some additional features enabled: